 3. Don’t Be Just A Number

 There are actually two things to be concerned with.

 First, make sure the bankruptcy practitioner you hire is the person who will be handling your case.
 While it is pretty typical for a paralegal to do a lot of the paperwork and info gathering, you still want the person you hire to review and finalize your filing.
 Don’t hire someone who is just going to pass you down to a less-experienced or attorney-in-training.

 4. Follow Your Gut

 Here’s the thing … sometimes you like people, sometimes you don’t.
-While you can certainly get a good bankruptcy from someone you consider rude, arrogant, and a jerk, why do it?
+While you can certainly get a good bankruptcy from someone you consider rude, arrogant, and a jerk, why?
 Life’s too short, look for someone else.

 5. Low Price Vs. Value

 Unfortunately, the old adage that “you get what you pay for” is just as true for bankruptcy lawyers as for other things.
 It’s unfortunate because if you need to file bankruptcy in the first place you probably can’t afford to pay a lot for an attorney.

 However, this is not a place you want to simply take the lowest price … this is the time to find good value.
 It may cost you a little more than what you’d like, but, later, when any issues arise about your financial situation, you will sleep a lot better if you know you chose wisely.